hawkinsw/CPPTimes/pointers.md

 &c2
 ```

-evaluate to `5` (again, `0x5`) and `11` (`0xb`), respectively.
+evaluate to `5` (again, `0x5`) and `11` (`0xb`), respectively, the addresses of those variables in the conceptual computer's memory.
 Because using `&` in front of a variable in an expression gets the address of the variable, the `&` is called the _address-of_ operator.
-The address-of operator is a _unary operator_ (an operator that takes a single operand. c.f.: binary operator like `+`, `-`) and takes, as an operand, anything that has an address (for our purposes, this is usually a variable).
+The address-of operator is a _unary operator_ (an operator that takes a single operand. c.f.: binary operators like `+`, `-`) and takes, as an operand, anything that has an address (for our purposes, this is usually a variable).

-> I know this is confusing -- we learned earlier about using the `&` sigil to declare/define a reference variable.
-The following code snippet shows both uses of `&`:
+>Note: Yes, the use of `&` here may at first seem confusing -- we learned earlier about using the `&` sigil to declare/define a reference variable and the following code snippet shows both uses of `&`:

 ```C++
 #include <iostream>